acolby/proxyload/README.md

 The TypeGen utility automatically generates consolidated type definitions from your proxied code structure.
 It scans your proxied directory, extracts interface and type definitions, and creates a unified `types.json` file that can be consumed by target applications.
 This ensures type safety across your modular, runtime-loaded codebase.

+# TypeSync Utility

+For detailed documentation on the typesync utility, see [src/typesync/README.md](src/typesync/README.md).

+The TypeSync utility synchronizes type definitions from a running Proxyload server to your local development environment.
+It fetches the consolidated `types.json` from a server endpoint and writes the type definitions to your local filesystem, ensuring your development environment has access to the latest type definitions from your proxied code structure.

 # Barrel Utility

 For detailed documentation on the barrel utility, see [src/barrel/Readme.md](src/barrel/Readme.md).